tnnha-game/GIG-UP-QS-ImpACT-Skills-Challenge-2026-/README.md

 # GIG-UP: A 2D Systems-Based Simulation Game

 ## 🚀 Overview
-GIG-UP is a Unity-based game designed to educate young people and young workers on the precarious nature of the Gig Economy and experience  the rapid evolution of AI.
-Players must navigate a 90-day cycle, balancing high-stakes contracts with financial management, skill improvement, and protecting physical and mental health.
+GIG-UP: Don’t Just Survive, Thrive!

+Welcome to GIG-UP, a 2D systems-based simulation game developed by team Vinexus from VinUniversity for the QS ImpACT Skills Challenge 2026.

-Players step into the shoes of Alex, a young person navigating a volatile labor market where data-driven decisions on reskilling and resource management are the only keys to survival and growth.
+💼 The Challenge: Step into the shoes of Alex, a young person navigating the volatile world of the Gig Economy.
+Your mission?
+Balance 5 core life stats: Cash, Energy, Health, Stress, and Skill in 90-day life simulation.

+🌱 The Impact:  Through immersive gameplay, GIG-UP models labor market instability and the critical need for reskilling.
+By navigating Alex’s journey, players directly engage with core SDGs 1, 8, and 10, tackling financial precariousness and the drive for equitable economic growth.
+Can you help Alex rise above the bills, build a sustainable career, and find a balanced life?
+Beyond its core mission, GIG-UP promotes SDGs 4, 3, and 16 by emphasizing lifelong learning, mental well-being, and the ethical resilience needed to resist social temptations and illegal shortcuts when facing extreme hardship.

+Every choice is a transaction.
+Every click defines your future.

 ## 🛠 Tech Stack
 Game Engine: Unity (C#)

-Platform: WebGL (optimized for 16:9 displays)

-Deployment: GitHub Pages

 ## 📂 How to Run
 Access the game via the live link: https://tnnha-game.github.io/GIG-UP-QS-ImpACT-Skills-Challenge-2026-/ (Github pages)